Serbians Vote In Polls Overshadowed By War In Ukraine - UrduPoint

 In January, Vucic axed a controversial lithium mine project following mass protests that saw tens of thousands take to the streets.

-Analysts, however, say the opposition has little chance of dethroning Vucic or eating away at his coalition in the parliament, which holds a lion's share of the seats.
+Analysts, however, say the opposition has little chance of dethroning Vucic or eating away at his parliamentary coalition, which holds a lion's share of the seats.

 The opposition in turn has largely refrained from attacking Vucic's position on the conflict, fearing any call for harsher measures against Russia would backfire at the ballot box.